Want to make the cost of dental treatment more affordable?

 jaw, using braces and retainers.

-million in dental claims.
+In FY21, HBF paid out $228 million in dental claims3.
 So it’s safe to say that getting covered can make the cost of dental

 treatment more affordable.